 The best thing for me about Borgia was also the best thing for me about Oz, which is that the cast was so incredibly courageous.
 They would try anything, and they passionately cared about the series, and it wasn’t about them individually looking good, even though a lot of them were very good looking.
 The impulse was more about us wanting to make the best television series that we could make.
 I loved going on the set because of the creative spirit.
 Well, I also loved going on the set because were shooting in beautiful little towns in Italy, the Czech Republic, and Croatia.

-Speaking about the cast, you worked with Clark Johnson on Homicide, and at the moment I’m working on his work as a director on The Wire and The Shield, and I was wondering if you had little insights on how it was to work with him?
+Speaking about the cast, you worked with Clark Johnson on Homicide.
+He later directed episodes of The Wire and The Shield.
+Do you had little insights on how it was to work with him?